vic-ma/howtodismantle.github.io/_posts/2025-06-13-Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.md

 * `Var02` is the text instructions of the step.

 If the layout is `FT01` or `ENTRY01`:
-* `Var03` is the URL of an image that appears on the step.
+* `Var03` is the URL of an image that appears in the step.

 If the layout is `CHOICE01`:
 * `Var03`, `Var04`, and `Var05` are the three multiple choice options.

-It's important to understand how the layout and variables work, because it's the central idea of our data structure.
+It's important to understand how the layout and variables work, because they are central to our data structure.

 The three layouts mentioned above are what our example uses.
 But in the real world, you might use other layouts, or more layouts.
-It's even possible to extend the number of variables to 10 or 15, if necessary.
+It's even possible to use 10 or 15 variables, if necessary.
 It all depends on your specific use case.

 ## Audit data storage
 When an audit is performed, the data for that audit run is stored in two tables: `AuditHeader` and `AuditItem`.
 These tables store the data for every audit run.

 ### The `AuditHeader` table

-The `AuditHeader` table stores general data about each audit run.
+The `AuditHeader` table is a list of every audit run.
 It contains one row for each audit run.

 ![image](/assets/2025-06-13/030.png)